Welcome to my review of cashload.net!

 Scammers never fail to impress me.
 They will go to any length just to make people believe they are legitimate.
 They forget one thing though, and that is Google will give you the answers of almost everything.

 They have a headquarters address on the home page.
 When you check with Google maps, the actual address is that of a church in New York City.
-This makes me wonder how an apparently legit website has to give a false headquarters address.
+This makes me wonder how a legit website has to give a false headquarters address.
 They are scammers working to take advantage of people in plain sight.

 They will not pay you